 Blend into a puree.

-Heat oil in a pan and temper with cumin seeds.
+Heat oil in a pan & temper with cumin seeds.
 Saute for a few seconds.

-Add asafoetda, followed by onion, ginger, garlic and fresh red
+Add asafoetida, followed by onion, ginger, garlic & fresh red chilies.
+Saute

 Add the tomato paste and turmeric powder.
 Mix well.